nextcloud/documentation/admin_manual/installation/nginx.rst

       # Remove X-Powered-By, which is an information leak
       fastcgi_hide_header X-Powered-By;

+      # Remove X-Powered-By, which is an information leak
+      fastcgi_hide_header X-Powered-By;

       # Path to the root of your installation
       root /var/www/nextcloud/;